p/seriamp/docs/implementation-notes/yamaha.md

 but practically the "C" can be omitted because any equipment that speaks RS232 would be speaking RS232C.

+Seriamp omits the "C" for brevity and always uses "RS232" to refer to the protocol.

 ## Yamaha Timeout

 The manual specifies that commands should be responded to in 500 ms and to